-When the time comes to sell your firm, a quality prospect database is the equivalent of a council-approved granny flat in the backyard.
+When the time comes to sell your accounting, financial planning or multidisciplinary firm, a quality prospect database is the equivalent of a council-approved granny flat in the backyard.

 It will make your firm stand out from the pack, it has value and some buyers will consider it an income-generating gold mine.
 Gone are the days of “trust me, there’s a lot of goodwill”.
 Nothing proves goodwill and brand awareness quite like a sizable and frequently contacted database.